Seeking Shantaram: Sunday morning in Leopold’s.

 For me, too, it became another mecca on my literary pilgrimage around the world.
 From Virginia Woolf’s house in London’s Fitzroy Square to the Shakespeare & Co. bookshop in Paris (and other old haunts of Hemingway, Fitzgerald, and the like), there’s something moving, something satisfying, about seeing where places that have existed only in your mind actually exist in reality.

-So even if there didn’t seem to be much drugs business and black-market business going on around me (get your facts straight, Prabaker!), I sat for longer than I should have in Leopold’s–sketching, people-watching and waiting the whole time for Lin to walk through the door.
+So even if there didn’t seem to be much black-market business going on around me, I sat for longer than I should have in Leopold’s–sketching, people-watching and waiting the whole time for Lin to walk through the door.

 - The cafe is located on Colaba Causeway, near Electric House.